mrkkrp/markkarpov.com/tutorial/exceptions.md

 State modifications made in `acquire` now influence both `restore` and `use`.
-The state from `use` is restored, the state from `restore` is discarded (because there is no way to pick that `b` value from the top level signature).
-This shows that not only `monad-control` allows us to do this sort of lifting, it also allows us to control precisely what happens to the monadic state.
+The state from `use` is restored, the state from `restore` is discarded (because there is no way to pick that `b` value from the top-level signature).
+This shows that `monad-control` not only allows us to do this sort of lifting, but also lets us control precisely what happens to the monadic state.

 ### Lifting with `unliftio`